practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 ### Building a "standalone" app from a Julia program

-TL;DR: building a standalone executable in Linux is possible with Julia, but Julia is not (yet) really made for this kind of task.
+TL;DR: building a "standalone" executable in Linux is possible with Julia, but Julia is not (yet) really made for this kind of task.
 And such an app, at least how I've done it, is not really standalone and distributable within one executable file.

 After some experimentation in vain, I discovered this very helpful article: [5.
 Creating Packages](https://engee.com/helpcenter/stable/en/julia/Pkg/creating-packages.html)